abmarstrand/chol2inv-diag/README.md

 # Diagonal-only inverse from dense Cholesky factors
-This is a brief description of a potential improvement of R'search `chol2inv()` when only the diagonal is needed.
+This is a brief description of a potential improvement of R's `chol2inv()` when only the diagonal is needed.

 For an upper-triangular Cholesky factor `U` with